hayan-aljabr/KidSense/README.md

 ## Introduction

-KidSense is a revolutionary application designed to assist parents with hearing impairments or disabilities.
+KidSense is an application designed to assist parents with hearing impairments or disabilities.
 This innovative solution utilizes cutting-edge neural network models, including Recurrent Neural Networks (RNN), Convolutional Neural Networks (CNN), and CRNN (CNN-RNN), coupled with the ESC-50 dataset containing over 2000 environmental sounds.
 Additionally, we leverage the pre-trained YamNet model to extract features from the sound data.

 ## Key Features